 An income tax return is a paperless return.
 Hence, no documents are required to be attached while filing ITR.
-However, it is advisable to keep the income and tax-deductible documents safe for a period of 7 years.
-This will come in handy in case if your file is taken for in-depth scrutiny by the income tax department.
+However, it is advisable to keep the income and tax-deductible documents safe for 7 years.
+This will be useful if your file is taken for in-depth scrutiny by the income tax department.

 As per the latest provision from the financial year 2021-22, income tax returns can either be filed by quoting PAN or Aadhar numbers interchangeably.

-Earlier, form 16 used to be a basic document for a salaried employee to file ITR.
-Filing ITR without form 16 was impossible for a majority of salaried employees.
-However, these days even if you don't have Form 16, there are several other documents that can be used as a reference to file ITR.
+Earlier, Form 16 was a basic document for a salaried employee to file ITR.
+Filing ITR without Form 16 was impossible for a majority of salaried employees.
+However, these days even if you don't have Form 16, several other documents can be used as a reference to file ITR.
 In addition to this, tax2win helps you file your ITR without form 16, all you need to have is the knowledge of basic details about your income and other earnings.